Skip to main content

 Required Application Materials

-The online application system will begin accepting applications September 6, 2023.
+The online application system will begin accepting applications on October 8, 2024 no earlier than 12 pm PST.

 • Official UC San Diego Graduate Application for Admission; you will need a permanent email address to create an account for your application.